ericmasiello/javascript-bootcamp/slides.md

 ### String

-Text, a collection of characters.
+Text, a collection of characters

 ```javascript
 let firstName = "Eric";